 Colormind

-When clients provide a lot of inspiration but not a lot of pointed direction, it can be difficult to refresh a brand or choose the right colors for a campaign strategy.
-Colormind lets you build custom palettes and generate random ones, but it will also build a custom palette based on a photo.
+When clients provide a lot of inspiration but not a lot of pointed direction, it can be difficult to refresh a brand or choose the right colors for a campaign.
+Colormind lets you build custom palettes and generate random ones, and it will also build a custom palette based on a photo.

 Just upload your image, and see which shades make the most sense with the inspiration your clients have provided!
 You can keep clicking “generate” if you want to see new options.
 Here’s an example palette it generated using a picture of my brother.